GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 Next, the `<html>` element: "Is anything listening for click events on the `<html>` element in the bubbling phase?

-Next, the `document`: Is anything listening for click events on the `document` in the bubbling phase?
+Next, the `document`: "Is anything listening for click events on the `document` in the bubbling phase?"

 Finally, the `window`: "Is anything listening for click events on the window in the bubbling phase?"